tsmonteiro/webapp_example_operator/docs/01_New_Project.md

 ##### 2.1.
 Project Setup

-We start by creating an empty project and uploading the [DATA] file as a table to it.

-Then, we create a workflow from the WEBAPP EXAMPLE template.
+[TODO]
+DESCRIBE ACTUALLY IMPORTING THE WORKFLOW!
+_Importing the Workflow_

+A detailed overview on how to import <code>Workflow</code> GitHub repositories is described here [REF].
+In this tutorial, we will need to import [the example UMAP workflow](https://github.com/tercen/webapp_tutorial_workflow) into our library.

 This workflow has 4 steps:

 1. The table step to which we will link our sample data
-2. The UMAP steps, which runs the UMAP operator on the data
+2. The UMAP step, which runs the UMAP operator on the data
 3. & 4.
 Are visualizations of the resulting UMAP.
 We will use them to inspect and download images of interest.

 [IMG_01 - Workflow]

-##### 2.1.
+##### 2.2.
 Running the Workflow

 Now we select the TABLE Step and press run.
 A prompt appears asking us to select a file.
 We choose the file we uplaoded earlier and press Next.
 Although not mandatory, it is better to save our workflow now, in case we accidentally reload the page.

 Next, we double click on the UMAP step to build our projection.
+We will set a standard projection with two channels.
+You may got to [REF] to check how projections are defined in Tercen.
+Here is how your projection should look.

 [DESCRIBE PROJECTION]